[Minor revision-posted 2/13/18 (replaces 4/14/16 edition)]

 (8) Replacement of vehicles destroyed as a result of a natural disaster.

-b.
-The department should contact Purchasing to determine if the vehicle can be purchased on an existing contract or if a formal bid process will be required.

 c.
+The department shall contact Purchasing to determine if the vehicle can be purchased on an existing pricing contract or if a formal bid process will be required.
+Vehicles cannot be sole sourced.

-A requisition for the procurement of a new, previously owned, or leased motor vehicle should be prepared by the requesting department by submitting a TechBuy requisition.
-The requisition must contain a memo with the signature approval from the requesting department's divisional vice president, provost/senior vice president for academic affairs, or system vice chancellor.
+d.
+A requisition for the procurement of a new, previously owned, or leased motor vehicle shall be prepared by the requesting department by submitting a TechBuy requisition.
+The requisition must contain a memo with the signature approval from the requesting department's divisional vice president, the Provost and Senior Vice President, or system vice chancellor.

-e.
+f.
 The complete requisition package will be forwarded electronically to the TTU Vehicle Fleet Manager.
 Note: The electronic requisition will route automatically to the TTU Vehicle Fleet Manager by selecting the purchasing category "vehicles."
+The TTU Vehicle Fleet Manager will physically route through the Managing Director for Services, the Assistant Vice President for Operations, and the Vice President for Administration & Finance and Chief Financial Officer.

 (1) Vehicle identification number